winterscar/spotify-sync/README.md

 - 🔄 **Incremental sync**: Only downloads new albums on subsequent runs
 - 🎯 **ID-based matching**: Perfect file matching using Spotify track IDs
 - 🎧 **Flexible formats**: Choose MP3 (smaller) or FLAC (lossless) quality
+- ⚡ **Smart fetching**: By default only checks 50 most recent likes for efficiency
 - 🐧 **NixOS integration**: Deploy as a systemd service with scheduled runs
 - 🔒 **Secure**: Supports agenix/sops-nix for secret management